melfp2311/code-refactoring-and-debbuging/README.md

 # melfp-firsthomework
-This id the repo for my first Bootcamp homework.
+This is the repo for my first Bootcamp homework.
+Tried to clean the html and css files as much as I could; used semantic tags for the html.